 - All donations to CMF funds are tax deductible.

 The minimum for this type of fund is $2,500.
 Subsequent gifts can be in any amount.

 Dividends and income earned from Central Montana Foundation’s pooled investments are paid proportionally on a monthly basis to all permanent endowments and deposited into the “unrestricted/spendable” portion of the endowment, while the “restricted/principal” remains untouched.
-Central Montana Foundation is unique in that it currently charges NO fees to establish or to administer funds held under its umbrella; all investment income is divided proportionately to each of the permanent endowment accounts.

 How much can I withdraw from a permanent endowment?

 You can spend the “unrestricted/spendable” balance; the “restricted/principal” is held in perpetuity.

 Does our organization need to have an investment policy?
 What if our board of directors has already adopted one?

 No. Organizations with funds managed by Central Montana Foundation do not need an investment policy.
 As a component fund of the Central Montana Foundation, these funds are subject to our Investment Policy.
 This is a well thought out moderate risk investment strategy with a goal of relatively stable returns over the longer term, with a reduced potential of negative returns in any given year.

 What happens to our endowment if our organization goes out of existence?